Roller coaster: Safety mechanisms and technology

-Braking systems such pivoting paws are used on the bottom of the train and on the inclined lift hill.
-While the cart goes up the lift hill, it is usually pulled by a chain.
+Braking systems such as pivoting pawls are used on the bottom of the train and on the inclined lift hill.
+While the train goes up the lift hill, it is pulled by a chain.
 The pawl moves over bumps that are separated closely apart.
 In the event that the train ever becomes disconnected from the chain, the anti roll-back system will engage and it will fall back into the nearest downhill stop preventing the train from falling down the lift hill.
+This system creates the loud "clicking" sound that is heard on the lift hill of roller coasters.

+Programmable logic controller

-Another key to safety is the programmable logic controller (PLC), an essential component of a roller coaster's computer system.
-Multiple PLCs work together to detect faults associated with operation and automate decisions to engage various elements (e.g. lift, brakes, etc.).
+Another key to safety is the programmable logic controller, an essential component of a roller coaster's computer system.
+Multiple controllers work together to detect faults associated with operation and automate decisions to engage various elements (e.g. lift, brakes, etc.).
 Periodic maintenance and visual inspection by ride engineers are also important to verify that structures and materials are within expected wear tolerances and functioning correctly.
 Effective operating procedures further enhance safety.